JWMiller006/EnglProj/README.md

 # English Project
 ## About
-This is a project done for my enlgish class during my senior year.
+This is a project done for my Enlgish class during my senior year.
 The code is downloadable from the bin folder (bin/x64/Release)

 ## Usage
 ### Dependencies